xpipe-io/kickstartfx/README.md

 ## About

 KickstartFX is a ready-to-use template for JavaFX applications.
 It can serve as a solid foundation for your own JavaFX application as everything is fully customizable and extendable.
+You can find the documentation at [https://kickstartfx.xpipe.io](https://kickstartfx.xpipe.io).

 KickstartFX is more than just a basic template that opens a simple window.
 It contains a lot of code to handle the challenges of applications in the real world to achieve the best possible desktop application experience across all operating systems.
 The code is based on [XPipe](https://github.com/xpipe-io/kickstartfx), a well-established JavaFX application and is the result of years of experience developing desktop application that is used by many thousands of users right now.